Deadly Dozen: Gameplay

 The twelve characters have different specializations: sniper, demolition expert and so on.
 For every mission, the player selects four of European theater.

 Reception

 Deadly Dozen received mixed reviews from critics upon release.
 On Metacritic, the game holds a score of 56/100 based on 7 reviews, indicating "mixed or average reviews".
 On GameRankings, the game holds a score of 61.33% based on 12 reviews.

 Re-release and remaster

 In July 2013, Tommo purchased many assets from Atari during their bankruptcy sale, including Deadly Dozen.
 The company later re-released it on Steam under their "Retroism" brand in 2015.
-In March 2020, the ownership of the title, alongside other Retroism games, was transferred over to the newly formed Ziggurat Interactive, who currently publish the game.
+By March 2020, the ownership of the title, alongside other Retroism games, was transferred over to the newly formed Ziggurat Interactive, who currently publish the game.

-Ziggurat Interactive published Deadly Dozen Reloaded, a remaster of the original game for PCs and consoles.
+In January 2022, Ziggurat Interactive announced Deadly Dozen Reloaded, a remaster of the original game for PCs and consoles.
 It was released for the PC via Steam and GOG.com in April 2022.
-Nintendo Switch, PlayStation 4 and Xbox One versions were released in later half of the year.
+Nintendo Switch, PlayStation 4 and Xbox One versions were released in the later half of the year.